Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 # About Me
 I am currently a Ph.D. candidate at the School of Economics, Renmin University of China, Beijing.
-My research interests include Industrial Organization (especially Platform and AI) and Applied Microeconomic Theory (especially Search Theory).
+My research interests include Industrial Organization (especially Platform and AI) and Applied Microeconomic Theory (especially Search Theory and Contract Theory).

 <span class='url' id='/#news'></span>